cstromblad/mastodon-curator/README.md

 Hopefully the rest should be self-explanatory.

 # TODO
-- Make BASE_URL a cmdline option instead, and get INSTANCE_NAME from this option instead of keeping it in the code.
 - Add more "parameters" used to consider an account inactive, such as: "number of followers" the followed account has.
 (What else would be useful?)